material-motion/material-motion/specifications/runtime/scheduler_tracing.md

 ### Scheduler

-**AddTracer API**: The scheduler should provide an API for registering a new tracer instance.
+**AddTracer and RemoveTracer APIs**: The scheduler should provide a APIs for adding and removing tracer instances.

 Example pseudo-code:

 ```
 class Scheduler {
   function addTracer(Tracer)
+  function removeTracer(Tracer)
 }
 ```